Coder731/Portfolio-Project-3-from-template/DEVELOPMENT.md

         - use join method to make board display code more elegant
         - use row and column
         - create function to switch symbol per player
+        - use a space in a string for cells on table